abhinavpareek655/SIH_2024/README.md

 Welcome to SIH_2024!

 I'm excited you want to contribute!
-Before jumping in, check out our rules to keep things smooth and enjoyable.
+Before jumping in, check out the rules to keep things smooth and enjoyable.
 Let’s make this project awesome together!

 ## Contribution Guidelines